-I work on researching the best ways to reduce suffering in the future, examining crucial considerations in science, politics, sociology, and philosophy that bear on this topic.
-You can read more on my website:
+I'm a consultant for the Foundational Research Institute, where I explore the best ways to reduce suffering in the future -- examining crucial considerations in science, politics, society, and philosophy that bear on this topic.
+You can find my altruism-related writings on the website

 I graduated from Swarthmore College in 2009, where I studied computer science, mathematics, statistics, and economics.
 I wrote a thesis on multitask feature selection and published additional papers on machine learning and international trade.
 From 2009-2013, I worked in the relevance division of Bing at Microsoft, improving ranking algorithms for web results through feature engineering, data mining, and architectural innovation.
 I built end-to-end three of Bing's production ranking models, which served over 5 billion searches on Bing and Yahoo every month.